arnold-c/PhD-Dissertation/chapter_6/synthesis.typ

 == Conclusion

-Without categorization, understanding disease systems and decision-making can become intractably complex; a map of everything is a map of nothing.
+Without categorization, understanding disease systems and decision-making can become intractably complex.
+To paraphrase "Del rigor en la ciencia" by Jorge Luis Borges; "a map of everything is a map of nothing".
 Through discretization we can describe trends in disease burden, discover emergent risk groups, and plan targeted actions to most efficiently use limited resources.
 But the choices we make to define breakpoints and strata introduce challenges that must be addressed, particularly at the boundaries.
-Through careful, intentional, investigation, it is possible to balance the trade-offs that arise from the uncertainty.
+With careful, intentional, investigation, it is possible to balance the trade-offs that arise from the uncertainty.
 Throughout my dissertation I characterize the benefits and pitfalls of discretizing continuous phenomena, and present novel approaches to integrate across scales.
 This topic presents many exciting avenues for future research, with those that address findings from all levels of the infection observation process offering the most opportunity to minimize burden and save lives.

-// #bibliography(style: "elsevier-vancouver", "../Dissertation.bib")